thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: Enter the dashboard editing mode.
 Set a custom translation for the dashboard title using a structure in the format {i18n}: <b>{i18n:custom.my-dashboard.title}</b>.
 Apply changes;
     ===
         image: /images/user-guide/custom-translation/dashboard-internalization-4-pe.png,
         title: Make sure the dashboard title is correctly translated according to the translation map.
-Then, open the dashboard;
-    ===
-        image: /images/user-guide/custom-translation/dashboard-internalization-5-pe.png,
-        title: While in edit mode, click the "Manage dashboard states" menu item.
-Find the default dashboard state and enter its edit mode;
-    ===
-        image: /images/user-guide/custom-translation/dashboard-internalization-6-pe.png,
-        title: Change the default dashboard state name to <b>{i18n:custom.my-dashboard.title}</b> and apply all changes;
-    ===
-        image: /images/user-guide/custom-translation/dashboard-internalization-7-pe.png,
-        title: Finally, check that the dashboard state title is correctly translated as well.
 '
 %}

 {% include images-gallery.liquid imageCollection=translationOfDashboardNamePE %}

-#### Translation of the widget's title
+#### Custom translation for the widget title

-- Define [custom translation](#adding-a-translation-using-a-language-translation-file) for the widget's name, the temperature column title, and the entity label column title in the translation map, using JSON format.
+- Set [custom translation](#adding-a-translation-using-a-language-translation-file) for the widget's name, the temperature column title, and the entity label column title in the translation map, using advanced mode.
 Here's an example entry:

 ```text